-Server monitoring is the continuous process of tracking a server's performance, health, and availability, irrespective of whether these servers are hosted on physical machines, virtual machines, or on cloud instances.
+Server monitoring is the continuous process of tracking server performance, health, availability, and resource utilization across physical, virtual, and cloud-based servers.
+Organizations use server monitoring tools to detect performance issues, prevent downtime, optimize infrastructure resources, and ensure business-critical applications remain available.
+Irrespective of whether these servers are hosted on physical machines, virtual machines, or on cloud instances.
 It involves collecting and analyzing data on various aspects such as CPU usage, memory utilization, disk activity, network performance, and more.
 The primary goal is to ensure servers operate optimally, preventing downtime and performance bottlenecks.
 Enterprise grade monitoring tools can provide real-time alerts and historical data, enabling IT administrators to proactively identify issues, plan capacity upgrades, and troubleshoot problems efficiently.

 Server monitoring has always played an essential role in maintaining the reliability of IT infrastructure, optimizing resource allocation, and ultimately delivering uninterrupted services to users.
 Servers are the heart of any IT infrastructure.
 To ensure peak performance of applications, the server hardware must be working well, the servers should be sized correctly to handle the workload, and there should be no resource bottlenecks.